haroldtreen/haroldtreen.github.io/_posts/2016-10-08-recurse-center-week-2.md

 It's not that I didn't have freedom before...
 I just restricted myself.
 No more of that!

-#### I'm super impatient.
+#### I've been impatient with life.

 When I was in [South America](./travel/south-america/2016/07/27/six-months-of-backpacking/), friendships were instantaneous.
 After a few hours, I could be having some pretty intense conversations with people.
 Activities were also instant and endless.
 Every day could be an adventure.

 The real world is not like that.
 People take time to warm up to each other.
 Finding things to get involved with is harder then sight seeing.

 I need to keep reminding myself of this.

-#### I need to get in touch with my beliefs.

-I'm fairly aware of my beliefs and values, but find myself questioning them in moments of conflict.
-When differing opinions come out, I'm quick to question my stance.

-Another way to phrase it: Being more willing to side with someone else's views to appease them rather then staying confident in my position.

-I've been trying to write these instances out and spot them happening.
-It's hard balancing the needs of others with my own.

 ### Social 🙌